HDest-Community/handcharge/README.md

 ## Credits:

-- Sonoda, for the original addon.
+- Sonoda, for original addon.
+- Based on the Oddball from Peppergrinder, made by Combine_Kegan & prettyFist
 - Skelegant, for the Oddball sprites.
-- Kegan & prettyFist for their original contributions to the original ZScript.
 - Undead Zeratul, for porting into the community organization, updating Spawn Handlers & menus.